ocharles/blog/posts/2012-07-24-in-praise-of-EitherT.md

 ---
-title: In Praise of EitherT
+title: "In Praise of EitherT"
 ---

 At the start of the month, [Gabriel Gonzalez](http://www.haskellforall.com/)